-3.1 Repeat Study is the opportunity to take a previous module (or modules) again where the student's ability to engage with that module was affected by a significant disruption, and where the student was unable to engage with University processes at the time (e.g. the York Online Leave of Absence policy).
+3.1 Repeat Study is the opportunity to take a previous taught module (or modules) again where the student's ability to engage with that module was affected by a significant disruption which could not have been foreseen, and where the student was unable to engage with, or benefit from, University processes at the time (e.g. by taking a Leave of Absence).
 Repeat Study is therefore only granted in exceptional circumstances.
-Repeat study fees will not be charged.

-3.2 Repeat Study is always requested retrospectively.
-Students who know, or anticipate that, their circumstances will be impacted by an upcoming circumstance or event should always take time out from the programme through either a short study break or a longer leave of absence.
+3.2 Repeat Study can only be requested retrospectively.
+Students who know, or anticipate that, their ability to study will be impacted by an upcoming circumstance or event should always take time out from the programme by requesting a Leave of Absence.